Quinten13/osticket-prereqs/README.md

 - Next install PHP manager for IIS
 - Then install the rewrite module
 - After that download a PHP 7.3.8 zip file
-- Then install VC redist file
+- Then install a VC redist file
 - Lastly install the MYSQL to set up information

 <h2>Installation Steps</h2>